Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Please don't take it personally.

-Like that it was so abrupt and quick.
+It was so abrupt and quick.

-Yeah, but in any event, uh he said that one of his uh the episodes that he appeared on was removed, and he wasn't talking about anything remotely related to something that was controversial enough to be removed.
+But in any event, he said that one of his episodes that he appeared on was removed.

-So I mean the bottom line is this I love the fact that uh whatever that uh what is it um that other streaming service offered Rogan a million a hundred million dollars to to move his podcast there and get out of the Spotify contract.
+I love the fact that whatever that, what is it, that other streaming service offered Rogan $100 million to move his podcast there and get out of the Spotify contract.

 Yeah.

-I mean, I imagine how many people subscribed to Spotify just because it was the only place that they could listen to Rogan.
+I mean, imagine how many people subscribed to Spotify just because it was the only place that they could listen to Rogan.

-I actually I actually stopped listening to Rogan when he moved to Spotify.
+I actually stopped listening to Rogan when he moved to Spotify.

 Really?

-Just because you didn't want to get a Spotify subscription.
+Just because you didn't want to get a Spotify subscription?

 I think it's terrible.